NTrevisani/TFM/README.md

 # TFM
-Repository for the master's thesis VQE and QAOA quantum algorithms
+Repository for the master's thesis studying the VQE and QAOA quantum algorithms